 We collect personal data about contacts at our suppliers, and our employees, temporary and contract workers.
 Information about the collection, use and sharing of personal data is provided in (a) Confidentiality Agreement for suppliers and (b) LLJ Group Privacy Notice for employees.
 Both documents are available on request.

-The remaining sections of this privacy notice apply to Jobseekers and Contacts.
+The remaining sections of this privacy notice apply to Jobseekers and Employer contacts.

 Where do we get your personal data from?

 The majority of the personal information we collect is provided freely by you when you fill in forms on the platform or correspond with us by phone, email or otherwise.
 It includes information provided when you subscribe to our services, post material, participate in discussion boards or other social media functions on our platform, enter a competition or survey, attend our events, or request further services.

 You provide personal data when you use our platform to apply for a job vacancy, create an online account, register for job alerts, upload your CV, create a covering letter, and fill in any online forms.